FLICC's Foreign Film FestivalRead More ...

 Patrick Timothy Caughy (Catonsville, MD) has ceramic forms and sculpture inspired by his recent pilgrimage to Assisi, Italy.
 Tall vessels and Tau crosses reflect his last year’s journey into soul and spirit.

-Enjoy intricate wood and metal sculptures by Patrick McGuire (Sparks, MD) inspired by Ireland’s deep Celtic image symbolism and rich history through the ages.
+Enjoy intricate wood and metal sculptures by Patrick McGuire (Jarrettsville, MD) inspired by Ireland’s deep Celtic image symbolism and rich history through the ages.
 Calligraphy entwines with animal imagery atop a tall spire.

 Virginia Sperry (Eldersburg, MD) paints three-dimensional stories with steel, polymer clay, yarn and any other material to create woven vessels that tell a story.
 Working in a vertical format gives the artist a feeling of transcendence toward the sky.